BenDonovan2002/BS3203/README.md

 **TEMPERATURE**: Controls the randomness of predictions.
 With a small temperature, the model makes more predictable predictions.
 With a higher temperature, the model generates more diverse and potentially more creative but less accurate outputs.

 **EMAIL_COUNT**: Defines the number of emails that the script will generate.
 The script will generate this many emails and save them in a list.
 Each email will be a string of length `TEXT_LENGTH`, generated using the model.

+## Scoring the Emails

+After writing all the necessary emails, they can now be scored using SpamAssassin.
+This will give each email a score; with anything over 5 being considered spam.

+Run the script `score_emails.py`.

+    python score_emails.py

 ## License